Zhuinden/simple-stack/README.md

 The library also allows easy backstack persisting through a delegate class, which handles configuration changes and process death.

-If your data classes are not `Parcelable` by default, then you can specify a custom parcellation strategy using `backstackDelegate.setKeyParceler()`.
+If your data classes are not `Parcelable` by default, then you can specify a custom parcellation strategy using `setKeyParceler()`.

-Additionally, the delegate also allows you to persist state of custom viewgroups that are associated with a given UI state into a Bundle.
+Additionally, the library also allows you to persist state of custom viewgroups that are associated with a given UI state into a `StateBundle`.

 This way, you can easily create a single-Activity application using either views, fragments, or whatevers.